Allisonwonderlax13/https-github.com-obsproject-obs-studio./Install-Instructions.md

 Visual Studio 16 2019, **or their 64bit equivalents** if you want to build the 64bit version of OBS
       * NOTE: If you need to change your dependencies from a build already configured, you will need to uncheck COPIED_DEPENDENCIES and run Configure again.

-  * If you did not set up Environment Variables earlier you can now configure the DepsPath and if necessary the x264, ffmpeg and curl path in the cmake-gui.
+  * If you did not set up Environment Variables earlier you can now configure the DepsPath and if necessary the x264, FFmpeg and cUrl path in the cmake-gui.

   * In cmake-gui, press 'Generate' to generate Visual Studio project files in the 'build' subdirectory.